 There are other, longer-term concerns with opening up formerly closed projects.
 Chapter 5, Money explores techniques for mixing paid and unpaid developers successfully, and Chapter 10, Licenses, Copyrights, and Patents discusses the necessity of legal diligence when opening up a private code base that may contain software written or "owned" by other parties.

-We haven't gotten to the section on crediting yet, but just to practice what I'll later preach: the observer's name was Brian Behlendorf, and it was he who pointed out the general importance of keeping all discussions public unless there was a specific need for privacy.
+We haven't gotten to the section on crediting yet, but just to practice what I'll later preach: the observer's name was Brian Behlendorf, and he was emphatic about the general importance of keeping all discussions public unless there was a specific need for privacy.

 None of this is an argument against top-to-bottom code review, of course, for example to do a security audit.
 But while that kind of review is important too, it's more of a generic development best practice, and is not as specifically relevant to running an open source project as change-by-change review is.